Blockscout UI

 Verification is available for both Solidity and Vyper contracts.
 Currently, there are 7 different type of inputs you can use for verification using the Blockscout UI.

-To learn more about the smart contract verification Rust microservice and verification algorithm see this page for developers.
+To learn more about the smart contract verification Rust microservice and verification algorithm .

 1) Go to the Verify contract page (Other -> Verify contract)